adrts-iscte/Jaid/README.md

 # Jaid

-An operation-based merge tool for Java that assumes that source code elements are augmented with identity.
+An operation-based merge tool for Java that relies on a form of representing the identity of the elements of the source code to achieve a more accurate merge process.

 ## Merge Tool